kamilJeczmionek/kamilJeczmionek/README.md

 - **Team Player:** I work well in teams, communicate effectively, and contribute positively to the group dynamic.
 - **Passionate:** I am passionate about software testing and committed to delivering high-quality results.

 I am excited about the prospect of contributing to innovative projects and expanding my expertise.
-Please feel free to reach out to me via email at [Your Email Address] or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) to discuss potential opportunities.
+Please feel free to reach out to me via email at jeczmionek.kamil@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/kamil-jeczmionek/) to discuss potential opportunities.

 Let's collaborate and create outstanding software together!